 Kihei is one of the smaller cities on the island of Maui, and full of entertainment.
-There are ten things you will not want to miss, including a visit to the Hawaiian Islands Humpback Whale National Marine Sanctuary.
+There are the top 10 Kihei activities you will not want to miss, including a visit to the Hawaiian Islands Humpback Whale National Marine Sanctuary.
 Kihei has six miles of beaches and is approximately twenty-five minutes from Kahului airport.
 It was once a destination place for Hawaiian royalty.

 Kamaole Beach Parks consist of three parks in South Kihei.
 The parks are between Wailea and Azeka shopping centers.
 If you ask locals about the parks, make sure you use Kam 1, Kam 2, or Kam 3 to find the right one.
 Kam 1 provides plenty of fun on the beach and in the water.
 It is also the largest of the three parks.
 You can barbecue, picnic, or enjoy a small party at this park.
 Kam 2 has volleyball courts, slip-n-slide, and swimming.
 Kam 3 is the place to go for birthday parties, group picnics, and water fun.
 The largest man-made slip-n-slide is set up at this park.
 All three parks have public restrooms, showers, and lifeguards.
 The three parks make up 36 oceanfront acres, with shady lawns and palm trees.